 Things to Do in and Around Wellsboro PA

-The guide, sitting up front, turns to banter with guests while the teamster drives a set of two “gentle giants” – muscular Belgian horses bred to haul lumber and work the farms in this area of PA.
+The guide sits up front.
+He turns to banter with guests, while the teamster drives a set of two “gentle giants” – muscular Belgian horses bred to haul lumber and work the farms in this area of PA.

 “Wellsboro was the best paved city on US Route 6 between New York and Chicago in the 1920’s,” our guide began.
 “You could leave NY at 9am and be at the Penn Wells for dinner at 6:30.”
 (The same 250-mile trip today takes 4 ½ hours).